MicahGV/PersonalBlog/content/mysetup.md

 git config --global help.autocorrect 20
 ```

-If you mispell checout it will guess checkout and auto run in 2 seconds
+If you misspell checout it will guess checkout and auto run in 2 seconds